ibm-cloud-docs/monitoring/config_agent.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:important: .important}
+{:note: .note}

 # Configuring a Sysdig agent
 {: #config_agent}

-After you provision an instance of the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix}}, you must configure a Sysdig agent in each environment that you want to monitor.
+After you provision an instance of the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}, you must configure a Sysdig agent in each environment that you want to monitor.
 The Sysdig agent automatically collects and reports on pre-defined metrics.
 You can configure which metrics to monitor in each environment.
 {:shortdesc}

 You can associate one or more tags to each Sysdig agent.
 Tags are comma-separated values that are formatted as **TAG_NAME:TAG_VALUE**.
 When you monitor your environment, you can use these tags to identify metrics that are available from an agent.
 For example, you can include information about the service name and location with all of the metrics that are collected by this agent.